The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 \lvltwosection{Mechanical Support and Cooling Fabrication} { } The overall mechanical structure of the SVD plays an essential role in guaranteeing the mechanical precision and stability of the ladder location and ultimately the detector performance.
 The cooling circuits are fabricated inside the mechanical structure in the case of the end-rings, while are applied on the already mounted ladders in the case of the origami pipes.
 The support cones and the outer cover were fabricated and assembled by KEK.
 The origami pipes were fabricated by HEPHY, while the pipe assembly technique and jigs were developed by Pisa.

-\lvlthreesection{Support cones, Outer cover and end-rings}
+\lvlthreesection{Support cones, outer cover and end-rings}

-The support cones design is shown in Figure \ref{TT:SUpportCones_F3}.
+The support cone design is shown in Figure \ref{TT:SUpportCones_F3}.
 The cylindrical regions are for the gluing of the end-flanges and the end-rings.
 The \acrshort{CFRP} cones are machined to allow 0.1-0.3~mm gap for the glue.

 The end-mounts of the SVD ladders are fixed to the mounting surfaces of the end-rings.
 The heat produced by the readout chips flows through the end-mount to the end-ring and is removed by the \COtwo\ coolant flowing in the channel embedded in the end-ring.
 The channels are made by using the diffusion bonding technique, illustrated in figure~\ref{TT:Welcon_F4}.